kytulendu/CW141/README.md

 Borland Graphics Interface (BGI) when linking CUFONT, some edit in MAKEFILE and TURBOC.CFG.

-I also add the original document which included in CU Writer 1.41 release, TIS-620 converted document and binary font files to the repo.
+I also add the original document that included in CU Writer 1.41 release, TIS-620 converted document and binary font files to the repo.

 The source code use Thai Industrial Standard 620-2533 (TIS-620)